Alcoholics Anonymous: The 12 Steps of AA & Success Rates

 What is Alcoholics Anonymous?

 For those struggling with alcohol use disorder, or alcoholism, Alcoholics Anonymous (AA) is an international organization of peer groups meet to support each other.
 Members meet regularly to discuss issues and concerns related to their addiction and to support one another through triumphs and relapses.
-Generally, more seasoned group members “sponsor” newer members, guiding them through the process of “working the steps” to help on alcohol rehabilitation.
+Generally, more seasoned group members “sponsor” newer members, guiding them through the process of “working the Steps” to help on alcohol rehabilitation.

-Take Our Substance Abuse Self-Assessment
+Take Our Substance Use Self-Assessment

-Take our free, 5-minute substance abuse self-assessment below if you think you or someone you love might be struggling with substance abuse.
+Take our free, 5-minute substance use self-assessment below if you think you or someone you love might be struggling with substance use.
 The evaluation consists of 11 yes or no questions that are intended to be used as an informational tool to assess the severity and probability of a substance use disorder.
 The test is free, confidential, and no personal information is needed to receive the result.

 Does Your Insurance Cover Treatment?
 If the cost of rehab is preventing you from finding help, your insurance may be able to cover all or part of the cost of treatment.
 Find out below.